The First Office: Crossroads of the World, an art

 The impetus for a Guild diversity plan began in 1979 with a group of award-winning women directors who noticed they were falling behind their male friends.
 "A group of us who had done pretty well looked around and realized that all of the men we had started with were moving forward and we weren't," says director Victoria Hochberg.
 Hochberg and her colleagues - Susan Bay, Nell Cox, Joelle Dobrow, Dolores Ferraro and Lynne Littman - formed the Women's Steering Committee and spent a year analyzing DGA deal memos, then quantified their findings at a June 1980 press conference.

-They revealed that between 1941 and 1980, only .05 percent of the available work in film and television had gone to women directors.
+They revealed that between 1941 and 1980, only one-half of one percent of the available work in film and television had gone to women directors.
 Their finding inspired an ad hoc Affirmative Action Committee to lobby on behalf of the women and minority members.
 Around the same time, the Ethnic Minority Committee was founded, largely due to the efforts of Wendell J. Franklin, the first African-American member of the DGA, and fellow African-American directors Ivan Dixon, William Crain and Reuben Watt.
 After the Danish Debacle, the Guild's leadership realized in order for there to be progress, the DGA would have to become aggressive in its advocacy.

 Seated: The African-American Steering Committee presents Sidney